Home Blog Page 572

 Hastings Prince Edward Public Health’s service area is Hastings County (including Bancroft) and Prince Edward County.

-The health unit provides reports on Monday, Wednesday, and Friday, excluding statutory holidays.
+The health unit provides reports from Monday to Friday, excluding statutory holidays.

 Deaths: 5 (no change)